STTA: Space Time Tools Advice

-IOU are open all year round to any artists, organisations or students who would like support in getting a project off the ground.
+IOU Creation Centre welcomes applications from any artists, organisations or students who would like support in getting a project off the ground.

 STTA is IOU’s artistic development programme for individuals or groups practising any discipline who are interested in IOU’s approach to making.
 It is designed to help realise projects that are in development by providing support in the form of studio space, IOU staff time, workshop tools and advice from IOU arts professionals or a combination of all four.